mozilla/fxa/README.md

 Use the `./pm2 logs` command to get the logs of all servers.
 You may also use `./pm2 logs [id]` to just see the logs for that particular server.

-When you signup for an account using the form on `127.0.0.1:3030/signup` the "auth-server local mail helper" logs will print out the verification code that you need to copy paste into your browser to verify your account locally:
+When you signup for an account using the form on `127.0.0.1:3030/signup` the "inbox" logs will print out the verification code that you need to copy paste into your browser to verify your account locally:

 ![](https://i.imgur.com/cdh9Xrl.png)